svenstaro/bvh/README.md

 This is due to how optimizing takes place:
 Given a set of indices of all shapes which have changed, the optimize procedure tries to rotate fixed constellations in search for a better surface area heuristic (SAH) value.
-This is done recursively from bottom to top while fixing the Aabbs in the inner nodes of the Bvh.
-Which is why it is inefficient to update the Bvh in comparison to rebuilding, when a lot of shapes have moved.
+This is done recursively from bottom to top while fixing the Aabbs in the inner nodes of the BVH.
+Which is why it is inefficient to update the BVH in comparison to rebuilding, when a lot of shapes have moved.

-Another problem with updated Bvhs is, that the resulting Bvh is not optimal.
+Another problem with updated BVHs is, that the resulting BVH is not optimal.
 Assume that the scene is composed of two major groups separated by a large gap.
 When one shape moves from one group to another, the updating procedure will not be able to find a sequence of bottom-up rotations which inserts the shape deeply into the other branch.